VoxForge/Robocallblocker/README.md

 on FreePBX: Application > IVR

+	IVR General Options

 	IVR Name 		PressToContinue
-	IVR Description		Press key in order to continue Announcement		greetingAndPressToContinue.wav
+	IVR Description		Press key in order to continue

+	IVR DTMF Options

+	Announcement		greetingAndPressToContinue.wav
 	Enable Direct Dial 	Disabled
-	Invalid Recording	Default
+	Timeout			5 (default of 10 seconds is too long) Invalid Retries		1 (default is 3; one is plenty to then go to Voice Mail) Invalid Recording	Default
 	Invalid Destination	Extensions: 400 spamExtension
+	Timeout Retries		1 (default of 3 is frustrating for users who just want to leave a VM but their keypresses are not being recognized - for a variety of reason)
 	Timeout Retry Recording	Default
 	Timeout Recording	Default
 	Invalid Recording	Extensions: 400 spamExtension